-Medicaid eligibility for aliens is based on the alien being a qualified alien regardless of whether the alien entered the United States before or on or after August 22, 1996.
+Medicaid eligibility for aliens is based on the alien being a qualified alien regardless of whether the alien entered the United States before on or after August 22, 1996.
 An eligible (qualified) alien is one who is:

-- An alien who is lawfully admitted for permanent residence under the Immigration and Nationality Act (INA) and was admitted before August 22, 1996; - An alien who is granted asylum under section 208-INA eligible for 7 years from entry to United States; - A refugee who is admitted to the United States under section 207-INA including immigrants who have been certified by the U.S. Department of Health and Human Services to be victims of a severe form of trafficking in persons in accordance with the victims of Trafficking and Violence Protection Act of 2000 (P.L.106-386) eligible for 5 years from entry to United States; - An alien who is paroled into the United States under section 212(d)(5) of INA for a period of at least 1 year, eligible for 7 years from date of status; - An alien whose deportation is being withheld under section 243(h) of INA eligible for 7 years from date of status; - An alien who is granted conditional entry pursuant to section 203(a)(7) and section 274a.12(a)(3) of INA, eligible for 7 years from entry;
+- An alien who is lawfully admitted for permanent residence under the Immigration and Nationality Act (INA) and was admitted before August 22, 1996; - An alien who is granted asylum under section 208-INA eligible for 7 years from entry to United States; - A refugee who is admitted to the United States under section 207-INA including immigrants who have been certified by the U.S. Department of Health and Human Services to be victims of a severe form of trafficking in persons in accordance with the victims of Trafficking and Violence Protection Act of 2000 (P.L.106-386) eligible for 7 years from entry to United States; - An alien whose deportation is being withheld under section 243(h) of INA eligible for 7 years from date of status; - Pregnant women and children 18 and under who are lawfully admitted for permanent residence.